Beef Braciole Recipe is an American Italian dish of parmesan and bread crumb stuffed beef roulades braised in a delicious tomato sauce.

 Follow these steps to make an authentic beef braciole recipe

-- STEP 5: Pour in the tomato sauce and braise over low heat for 1 hour.
+STEP 5: Once browned, pour in the tomato sauce and braise over low heat for 1 hour.

 That’s all I got friends, really hope you are digging following me on this journey to find the most authentic version of recipes out there and that you enjoy this beef braciole recipe.